codetheweb/tuyapi/README.md

 ## TODO

-3. Better documentation.
-7. Add automated tests
+1. Add automated tests
-8. Document details of protocol
+2. Document details of protocol
-9. Add error message for no IP
+3. Retry when ECONNRESET is thrown

 ## Contributors